jamulussoftware/jamuluswebsite/wiki/en/en-Directory-Servers.md

 ---
 layout: wiki
-title: "Central Servers"
+title: "Directory Servers"
 lang: "en"
-permalink: "/wiki/Central-Servers"
+permalink: "/wiki/Directory-Servers"
 ---

 {% include breadcrumb.html root="More" branch1="Running a Server" branch1-url="Running-a-Server" %}

 # Public Server Registration

-Because there is a limit of 150 servers per central server, you need to select which central server you want to advertise your server on.
+Because there is a limit of 150 servers per directory server, you need to select which directory server you want to advertise your server on.
 Select a genre if you intend to limit players to that style (players can then see your server in their genre list).

 When you start a public server, you will see a message saying whether your server has been successfully listed or not.
 If not, and you leave your server running, it will keep trying to register until a free slot becomes available.